WizardGit/StingerRunRacing/README.md

 you could do an astrid is going to attack quest, or something stupid like that

 Debuggin:
+fix dance scene cutoff
+fix menus/stores/canvas - they should be 1920 by 1080
-create some sort of template for the canvas while shoot fireball animation is playing, move particle system fix colliders on middle of smashndash track
+fix fireballs being so slow and spamming fireball button and nothing happens create some sort of template for the canvas while shoot fireball animation is playing, move particle system fix colliders on middle of smashndash track